michieltjampens/powermonitor/README.md

 ## Progress
 - Currently testing rev1
   - Replaced the dcdc with one that's easier to solder (and a bit cheaper).
+  - Updated firmware to use DMA for uart output.
 - Designing rev2
-  - Replace V3MODS with connector
+  - Replace V3MODS with connector and CP2102N for uart to usb.
-  - Added USB-C with PD support
+  - Added USB-C with PD support using popular FUSB302B.
-  - Added CP2102N for UART to usb
-  - Replaced STML040K with STML010k because mem already full without usb pd stuff
+  - Replaced STML010K4 with STML010k8 because flash mem already 80% used without usb pd stuff.

 ## Todo
 - Flash via spi -> store and download data